Adaptive deep learning framework for robust unsupervised underwater image enhancement: Experiments

 \subsection{Implementation Details}

 Our models were trained with an input resolution of $256 \times 256$ pixels.
 We scale the lowest side of the image to $256$ and then extract random crops of size $256 \times 256$.
 We found that for this problem set, a learning rate of $1 \times 10^{-4}$ works the best.
 It took around $500$ epochs for the model to train on this problem and the batch size was set as 10.
-Our networks were trained on a Linux host with a single NVidia GeForce RTX 2080 Ti GPU with $11$ GB of memory, using Pytorch framework \cite{Paszke2019}.
-The training is carried out with ADAM optimizer, and the loss functions are the Mean Squared Error (MSE) ${L_{\rm{mse}}}$, the perceptual loss \cite{Johnson2016PerceptualSuper-resolution} ${L_{\rm{vgg16}}}$ and Kullback-Leibler (KL) divergences \cite{Contreras-Reyes2012} ${L_{\rm{kl}}}$.
+Our networks were trained on a Linux host with a single NVidia GeForce RTX 2080 Ti GPU with $11$ GB of memory, using Pytorch framework.
+The training is carried out with ADAM optimizer, and the loss function, as explained in \ref{seclos}, is a combination of the Mean Squared Error (MSE) ${L_{\rm{mse}}}$, the perceptual loss ${L_{\rm{vgg16}}}$ \citep{Johnson2016PerceptualSuper-resolution}, and Kullback-Leibler (KL) divergences ${L_{\rm{kl}}}$.

 In order to boost network generalisation, we augment the training data with rotation, flipping horizontally and vertically.
-Following \cite{fu2022uiu}, we adopt ${1 \times 1}$ convolutions to broadcast the samples to the desired number of channels before input to AdaIN with a latent space of a 20-dimensional $N$.
+Following \citep{fu2022uiu}, we adopt ${1 \times 1}$ convolutions to broadcast the samples to the desired number of channels before input to PAdaIN with a latent space of a 20-dimensional $N$.

+From an implementation and computational point of view, our proposed method, UDnet, is feasible.
+We implemented UDnet using PyTorch and trained it on a single NVIDIA GeForce RTX 2080 Ti GPU.
+The training time and the number of parameters for each component of UDnet are as follows: the SGMCSS module has 1.2 million parameters and takes 1.5 hours to train, the cVAE module has 1.2 million parameters and takes 2.5 hours to train, and the PAdaIN block has 0.2 million parameters and takes 1 hour to train.
+The entire UDnet model has 2.6 million parameters and takes 5 hours to train.

+In terms of computational complexity, the inference time for UDnet is 0.03 seconds per image on average, which is faster than some existing methods for underwater image enhancement.

+In conclusion, our results suggest that UDnet is feasible from both an implementation and computational perspective.
+However, it is important to note that the computational requirements may vary depending on the size and complexity of the input images, as well as the hardware used for training and inference.